-RAKEZ Rolls Out Workers Protection Insurance Programme In Collaboration With RAKINSURANCE To Enhance Worker Welfare In The Emirate
+RAKEZ rolls out Workers Protection Insurance Programme in collaboration with RAKINSURANCE to enhance worker welfare in the emirate

-Ras Al Khaimah Economic Zone (RAKEZ ) announced the launch of Workers Protection Insurance Programme, a key initiative in partnership with RAKINSURANCE.
-This programme is set to significantly enhance the financial security and welfare of workers within the RAKEZ-registered companies, and aligns with the Ministry of Human Resources & Emiratisation's (MoHRE) focus on enhancing financial security for employees.
+(MENAFN- Rakez) Ras Al Khaimah, 19 August 2024: Ras Al Khaimah Economic Zone (RAKEZ) announced the launch of Workers Protection Insurance Programme, a key initiative in partnership with RAKINSURANCE.
+This programme is set to significantly enhance the financial security and welfare of workers within the RAKEZ-registered companies, and aligns with the Ministry of Human Resources & Emiratisation’s (MoHRE) focus on enhancing financial security for employees.

-RAKEZ Group CEO Ramy Jallad and RAKINSURANCE CEO Sanjeev Badyal during the launch of Workers Protection Insurance Programme

 The new insurance solution will replace the current visa deposit requirements, offering comprehensive insurance coverage that includes due and unpaid salaries, end-of-service gratuity, repatriation costs, and coverage for work-related injuries.
 This initiative underscores RAKEZ’s commitment to fostering a secure and thriving business environment, aligning with the UAE’s strategic goals for employee rights and corporate governance, as well as Ras Al Khaimah’s vision to enhance the quality of life for its workers.